Arum italicum: Distribution and habitat

-Subspecies italicum has a multi-continental introduced presence, including in northeast Argentina, Austria, Belgium, Germany, Great Britain, Ireland, the Netherlands, north New Zealand, and the U.S. states of Illinois, Maryland, Missouri, New York, and North Carolina.
+Subspecies italicum has a multi-continental introduced presence, including in northeast Argentina, Austria, Belgium, Germany, Great Britain, Ireland, the Netherlands, north New Zealand, and the U.S. states of Illinois, California, Maryland, Missouri, New York, and North Carolina.

 Invasive species

 Arum italicum can be invasive in some areas, particularly in the Pacific Northwest of the United States.
 It is very difficult to control once established.
 Herbicides kill the foliage of the plant, but may not affect the tuber.
 Manual control may spread the plants through the dissemination of soil contaminated with bulb and root fragments.

 Uses

 In Croatia, its corms were eaten in times of famine.

 Toxicity

 Leaves, fruits and rhizomes contain compounds that make them poisonous.
 Notably, the plants are rich in oxalates.
 The ingestion of the tuber may be fatal, as it affects the kidneys, digestive tract, and brain.
+Additionally, the sap of the plant can cause skin irritation, so it is recommended that gloves should be worn when removing it from an area.

 Cultivation

 It is cultivated as an ornamental plant for traditional and woodland shade gardens.
 Subspecies italicum (the one normally grown in horticulture) has distinctive pale veins on the leaves, whilst subspecies neglectum (known as late cuckoo pint) has faint pale veins, and the leaves may have dark spots.
 Nonetheless, intermediates between these two subspecies also occur, and their distinctiveness has been questioned.
 Some gardeners use this arum to underplant with Hosta, as they produce foliage sequentially: when the Hosta withers away, the arum replaces it in early winter, maintaining ground-cover.
 Numerous cultivars have been developed for garden use, of which A. italicum subsp. italicum 'Marmoratum' has gained the Royal Horticultural Society's Award of Garden Merit.